 Interface.
-Some of the properties are access number, extension length, standard web browser from anywhere within the firewall of the organization.
+Some of the properties are access number, extension length, organization.

 SMI System Management Interface.
 The single point of access to the email.
 Most email systems that send mail over the Internet use SMTP to send messages from one server to another and to send messages from an email client to an email server.